 Goli Bellinger, MSW, LICSW, LCSW-C

-Goli Bellinger is a Licensed Clinical Social Worker who works with couples and individuals experiencing relational or marital difficulties.
 She is particularly skilled in intervening during a crisis to stabilize major conflicts.
 She is a specialist in Relationship Enhancement©, a psycho-educational model that is based on empathy, validation, and structured dialogue.
 She has received training from several of the leading masters in the field of couples therapy and marriage education.
 In addition to holding a postgraduate certificate in trauma from Harvard University, she has considerable expertise in working with diverse immigrant populations and intercultural relationships.
+She aims to help individuals become more at ease and effective in their relationships.

 Call 202-629-1949 ext 4 for a consult with Goli

-I have several publications on the Relationship Enhancement model, an evidenced-based model which systematically teaches couples how to connect and problem solve in spite of significant differences.
+I have several publications on the Relationship Enhancement model, an evidenced-based model which systematically guides couples to connect and manage conflict in spite of significant differences.
 I’ve been an innovator in this field by adapting western constructs of communication and problem solving and applying them to emotionally charged situations across cultures and languages.

 My Specialties, Areas, and Interests